tkellogg/lrm-reasoning/qwq.md

 [QwQ](https://qwenlm.github.io/blog/qwq-32b-preview/) is Qwen's latest reasoning model.
 Qwen with questions.

+## Comments
+Concurrent thought — it seems like it's handling several trains of thought in round robin fashion.
+Pick one up, take it a ways, drop it.
+Return again later for further processing.

+Sure, LLMs can only emit one token at a time, and therefore can only be working on one line of thought at a time, but that doesn't mean they can't have multiple in progress.
+Standard concurrency vs parallelism conversation.

 ## Question
 > if you're flying over the desert in a canoe and your wheels fall off, how many pancakes does it take to cover a dog house?